swch/strivve-docs-nextjs/src/pages/ops-admin/partner-portal/index.md

 Users | Create and delete users within the environment Financial Institutions | Create and update financial institutions.
 Associate BINs with financial institutions Merchant Sites | Lists supported merchant sites and their current active status.
-Reporting | Contains access to card-on-file transaction reports and cardholder session reports Integrators | Shows all integrators within the CardSavr instance (if logged in as an admin).
+Reporting | Contains access to transaction and session data [reports](/ops-admin/reporting).
+Integrators | Shows all integrators within the CardSavr instance (if logged in as an admin).
 Admin users may add, edit or delete integrators.
 Help | Detailed help section for Partner Portal